 We value our customers and the quality of the product we provide.
-You should know that you are receiving a safe product.
-So, while the government decides how to regulate pesticide use in marijuana production, we continue to bring you clean, safe and organic strains and concentrates that you can trust.
+You should know that you are receiving a product that’s free of artificial ingredients and toxic chemicals.
+So while the government decides how to regulate pesticide use in marijuana production, we continue to bring you clean-grown strains and pure concentrates that you can trust.

-Become a Karing Kind member for access to weekly discounts and all of the latest store announcements and Weed Feed posts.
+Text ‘join’ to 844-210-5613 to become a Karing Kind text member and gain access to weekly discounts and all of the latest store announcements.

 Karing Kind is located just off of US-36, just north of Broadway.
-Open daily, 11a to 7p.
+Open daily, 9am to 10pm.

 While we carry a variety of organic buds and concentrates, inventory and stock levels fluctuate from week to week and month to month.
 Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.

 CO Dept of Agriculture – Pesticide Use in Marijuana Production

 NPR – Concern Grows Over Unregulated Pesticide Use Among Marijuana Growers

 CDA – Criteria for Pesticides Used in the Production of Marijuana in Colorado